probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 Our study focuses in particular on:
 - the ratio of stale entries in the routing tables
 - the peers distribution in Kademila k-buckets
-- the measure of missing peers in the k-buckets
+- the number of missing peers in the k-buckets
 - whether IPFS nodes have their 20 closest peers in their routing tables

 These metrics will help us evaluate the state of the DHT Routing Table in practice, its strengths and its weaknesses.
 We will be able to detect problems or propose improvements suggestions from the results of this study.